SalmanDeveloperz/web/content/posts/gsoc-experience/index.md

 ---
 title: Google Summer of Code 2025 Contributor @ FOSSology
-description: "As a Google Summer of Code 2025 Contributor with FOSSology, I worked on modernizing its microservices-based infrastructure by deploying FOSSology on Kubernetes.
+description: 'As a Google Summer of Code 2025 Contributor with FOSSology, I worked on modernizing its microservices-based infrastructure by deploying FOSSology on Kubernetes.
 This project aimed to enhance scalability, simplify deployment, and align with modern DevOps practices.
-I collaborated with global open-source mentors and developers, gaining valuable experience in cloud-native solutions, containerization, and CI/CD workflows."
+I collaborated with global open-source mentors and developers, gaining valuable experience in cloud-native solutions, containerization, and CI/CD workflows.'
 date: 2025-05-01
 featured: true
 slug: /Experience/gsoc